abhilashlr/emberjs2019-posts/README.md

 'There should be one– and preferably only one –obvious way to do it.'" - [Ondrej Sevcik](https://twitter.com/ondrejsevcik/status/1138778957178974209)
 1. "a few more thoughts on the #emberjs2019 topic: before thinking about what comes after Octane, let's finish and officially release Ember Octane first! (link: https://twitter.com/real_ate/status/1139092835154706432) twitter.com/real_ate/statu… has similar thoughts" - [Tobias Bieniek](https://twitter.com/TobiasBieniek/status/1139100524014395394)
 1. "Keep Routes as a concept but make it easier to experiment with alternative navigation schemes wherein there might not be such a thing as route (or whatever it is is unrecognizable from the classic Ember desktop navigation route)" - [Alex Matchneer](https://twitter.com/amatchneer/status/1139242398134018048)
+1. "I didn't have time to write my own blog post this year, but I guess this thread has turned into my own #EmberJS2019 wishlist.
+We need to be able to show that #EmberJS can provide powerful default performance & build features to put us on the cutting edge of JS app frameworks.
+13/" - [Jordan Axle](https://twitter.com/JordanHawker/status/1139811888953319424)
+1. "I’d hoped to publish a blog post for #Emberjs2019 but time ran out to do so.
+As I read some of the other blog posts, many of the things I’ve been wanting to see have already been mentioned.
+A revised file system layout, the advent of Embroider as the new built-in tree-shaking" - [David Baker](https://twitter.com/acorncom/status/1140456701318987776)